lockss/lockss-rtd-manual/docs/configuring.rst

 Content Data Storage Directories
 ================================

-1. Prompt: :guilabel:`Root path for primary content data storage directories`
+1. Prompt: :guilabel:`Root path for primary content data storage`

    Enter the full path of a directory to use as the root of the main storage area of the LOCKSS system, where preserved content will be stored along with several databases.
 It is the analog of :file:`/cache0` in the classic LOCKSS system.